-Unauthorized users, sharing login information, sharing downloads and materials, screenshots and screen recordings, selling on third party sites or as their own product?
+You have to worry about unauthorized users, sharing login information, sharing downloads and materials, sharing screenshots and screen recordings, and competitors selling it as their own product.

-Use a login system to keep out unwanted ‘guests’.
+Its best to use a login system to keep out people who haven’t paid.

-You can either set up password protected pages on your website, or use a third party ‘membership’ system, such as kajabi.
+You can set up password protected pages on your website where you host the course or you can use a third party ‘membership’ system to handle it.

 2. Course Policies

-You can also shut down third parties (such as websites) that are sharing your course without permission, as a copyright violation.
+You can also shut down websites and social media accounts that are sharing your course without permission.